Monday, 10 September 2012

 Getting away from it all ....

-I slept well and woke at about 08:30am.
-A quick look out of my window over the floating harbour revealed a sky that was light grey with cloud cover.
-I had a shave and set about packing my gear back into the rucksack and folding my tent away, also taking the time to mummify my feet with a roll of tape I had bought the night before.
-The downstairs lobby had a selection of postcards and I bought a few and then left the hostel and stepped out onto a street bustling with people on the way to work, or considering some early shopping.
-I remembered that the supermarket I had shopped at last night also ran a post office, so wandered there and posted two of my used maps back home.
+I slept well and woke at about half past eight.
+A quick look out of my window over the floating harbour revealed a sky of light grey cloud.
+I shaved, packed my gear back into the rucksack, folded the tent away and spent some time mummifying my feet with the roll of tape I had bought the night before.
+The hostel lobby had a selection of postcards and I bought a few before stepping out onto a street busy with people heading to work or considering early shopping.
+The supermarket I had visited the night before ran a post office counter, so I stopped and posted two of my used maps home.

 The Avon in Bristol

-It was over an hour before I finally began to escape the city centre with its smell of petrol fumes and bubbling tar, plus the racket of road-drilling and streaming traffic.
-I moved purposefully towards Bedminster Down and then walked downwards on a stepped path and past the manicured lawns of a park.
-A lone park-keeper was picking up litter near the bank of a body of water called The Malago.
-I had to cross this, which turned out to be a minor challenge.
-A concrete structure had been built, on which ran a set of railings.
-Running water from The Malago poured over this in a kind of mini-waterfall, so that the pillars of the railings were in the water and there didn’t seem to be any kind of floor or platform on which to cross the brook.
-There were horizontal bars running along the railings and I soon accepted that this was the way I would have to cross if I didn’t want to wade through the water, which I certainly didn’t.
-I climbed up and edged along with my feet on the lower bar and my hands grasping the top set, which was about waist high.
-The distance wasn’t great, but I was wary of slipping into the water because of all the expensive electronic gear I was carrying.
-However, I quickly stepped down on the other side and set off through a light belt of trees.
+It was over an hour before I began to properly escape the city centre — its petrol fumes, bubbling tar, road drills and streaming traffic.
+Moving toward Bedminster Down, I went down a stepped path past the manicured lawns of a park.
+A lone park-keeper was picking up litter near the bank of a body of water called the Malago.
+I had to cross it, which presented a minor challenge.
+A concrete structure with railings had been built across it, with water from the Malago pouring over the edge in a kind of mini-waterfall — the pillars of the railings standing in the water and no obvious floor or platform for crossing.
+There were horizontal bars running along the railings and I accepted fairly quickly that this was the route if I didn't want to wade, which I certainly didn't.
+I climbed up and edged along with my feet on the lower bar and my hands on the upper set, which was about waist height.
+The distance was not great, but I was wary of slipping because of the electronic equipment I was carrying.
+I stepped down on the other side and moved through a light belt of trees.

-I was soon amongst the streets of Headley Park and then moved through Bishopsworth and into a less savoury part of Bristol.
-I had worked in Hartcliffe a few years previously, which was an estate I was fast approaching, so I was familiar with the area and that it contained its fair share of urban crime.
-It was a council estate akin to many in the UK and I used my coat to cover my camcorder from sight, having already decided not to brandish it about in time to film my own mugging.
-There were plenty of folk about, including youths from local schools who had been turned out for lunch break and although I couldn’t help but draw curious stares in my hiking gear and wearing a large rucksack, I remained mostly a five second diversion.
-There was just one occasion as I walked through Bishopsworth and passed vehicles motionless at traffic lights, when a young guy in his car did a double-take as he clocked my gear when I marched by.
-Loud music was pumping out of his system and I was peripherally aware that he had ducked down, so that he could see me properly from under the line of his car roof.
-I carried on walking, but turned my face towards him so that I could watch him.
-He stuck his thumb up at me in greeting and I nodded once and then turned away, not wanting to encourage any kind of interaction and happy to leave him behind.
+I was soon among the streets of Headley Park, then through Bishopsworth and into a less savoury part of Bristol.
+I had worked in Hartcliffe a few years previously — an estate I was now approaching — and was familiar with the area and its fair share of urban crime.
+I used my coat to cover the camcorder, having decided not to brandish it around in time to film my own mugging.
+There were plenty of people about, including school pupils turned out for lunch, and although my hiking gear and large rucksack drew curious stares, I was mostly a five-second diversion.
+One exception: as I passed vehicles stopped at traffic lights in Bishopsworth, a young guy in a car did a double-take when he noticed my gear.
+Loud music was pumping.
+I was peripherally aware of him ducking down to see me properly from under his car roof.
+I carried on walking but turned my face toward him.
+He stuck his thumb up in greeting.
+I nodded once and turned away, happy to leave him behind.

 Low ebb at The Pelican ...

-I was alright and I picked myself up, swearing quietly as I scraped mud off my hands and trousers.
-My map had caught a fair amount of the stuff, too; Felton and Potter’s Hill would never look the same again.
-I continued forward more warily and reached a rivulet of water, which ran across the way ahead so that I took to hopping from stones to fallen branches in an attempt to keep dry; a silly thing to do, since my socks were already at a stage where they could be wrung out.
+I was unhurt.
+I picked myself up, swearing quietly while scraping mud from my hands and trousers.
+The map had caught a fair amount of the stuff as well — Felton and Potter's Hill would never look quite the same again.
+I continued more carefully and reached a rivulet crossing the path, where I made the fairly silly decision to hop from stone to fallen branch in an attempt to keep dry, my socks already at a stage where they could have been wrung out.

 Looking back to Bristol from Dundry Hill